lxucs/lxucs.github.io/index.md

 ## About Me

-I am a Research Scientist in **WeChat AI, Tencent**, focusing on Natural Language Processing (NLP) research.
+I am currently a Research Scientist in **WeChat AI, Tencent**, focusing on Natural Language Processing (NLP).
-I recently obtained my PhD of Computer Science from **Emory University** in summer 2023, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
-I was also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in Spring 2023.
+I recently obtained my PhD of Computer Science from **Emory University**, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi), and also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in 2023.

-*I am actively looking for motivated students to collaborate with me on NLP research.
-Please contact me by emails if you are interested in research collaborations or any discussions.*

 ## Research Interests

-My overall research interests focus around **document understanding**.
-My past studies have addressed various related tasks and settings:
+My past studies have addressed the following topics around **document understanding**:
 - Tasks: coreference resolution, information extraction, summarization, reading comprehension
-- Settings: cross-lingual transfer, weak supervision, domain adaptation
+- Settings: semi/weak supervision, cross-lingual transfer

-For my next research, I am particularly interested in addressing certain challenges in long document understanding, as well as new tasks to further push for next-gen document comprehension.
+I am currently working on several new exciting projects on **narrative understanding**, pushing for next-gen document comprehension under the LLM era.
+Papers are coming soon!

+*I am actively looking for motivated students to collaborate on NLP research.
+Please contact me by emails if you are interested in any research collaborations or discussions.*

 ## News

+- \[12/2023\]: one co-authored paper got accepted by **AAAI 2024**.
 - \[06/2023\]: started Research Scientist @ WeChat AI.
-- \[05/2023\]: completed my PhD journey in Emory!
+- \[05/2023\]: completed my PhD journey @ Emory!
 - \[05/2023\]: one paper got accepted by **ACL 2023**.
 - \[08/2022\]: one co-authored paper got accepted by **CIKM 2022**.
 - \[05/2022\]: started Applied Scientist Intern @ **Amazon Product Graph**.